Vera Rimmer

 - WOOTFishy faces: Crafting adversarial images to poison face authenticationIn 12th USENIX Workshop on Offensive Technologies (WOOT 18), 2018

-I was recognized as an
+I was recognized as a